-Maybe, but you shouldn’t give a toss if they do.
+Maybe, but you shouldn’t care one bit if they do.

 You really do not want to be the cheapest VA on the block because (the best) clients know they get what they pay for.
 Lesser VAs can lower themselves into the bargain basement if they want to, but you should opt to be the more expensive VA with clients who value what you do and want to pay top dollar for an impeccable, quality service.

-The last thing you want is to be a cheapy VA with cheapskate clients who’ll take you for granted.
+The last thing you want to be is cheapy McCheap VA from Cheapsville with cheapskate clients who’ll take you for granted.